monojit18/AKSTraining-Basic-to-Pro/README.md

           - **Health Probe**

-            - *Monitors* the health pdf Backend Pool
+            - *Monitors* the health of Backend Pool

             - Removes *Unhealthy* resources from Pool automatically and Puts them back when they are *healthy*